tosin2013/dddhexagonalworkshop/01-End-to-End-DDD/04-Aggregates.md

 **A:** It depends.
 For event-sourced systems, immutable aggregates work well.
 For traditional CRUD, controlled mutability (like our example) is common.

 ### Next Steps
-In the next step, we'll create the AttendeeEntity that will persist an instance of an Attendee.
+In the next step, we'll create the AttendeeEntity that will persist an instance of an Attendee: **[Step 5: Entities](05-Entities.md)**